MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Get-SPEnterpriseSearchStatus.md

 ```

 ### -Component
-**Below Content Applies To:**SharePoint Server 2013

-Specifies the name of the search component.
-This parameter is only used in association with the HealthReport and Primary parameter.

-**Below Content Applies To:**SharePoint Server 2016

 Specifies the name of the search component.
 This parameter is only used in association with the HealthReport and Primary parameter.